dwtaylor99/ScheduleScroller/README.md

 ### Dependencies
 * pygame (v2.6.1, used to render all the graphics)
+* twitchio

 ### About
 Generates a scrolling schedule of times and movies that will be airing on the MST3K Twitch channel.
 Very '90s.

+Now, there is also a bot that will display trivia in the chat and on-screen.

 For fun, every so often a special animation will pop up.